Dr Pirashanthie Vivekananda-Schmidt

 -

 I am a Chartered Psychologist with practitioner status in occupational psychology.
-I am also a Senior Fellow of the Higher Education Academy, UK and a senior member of staff of the Sheffield Medical Education team.
-My interest and experiences are in:
+I am a Principal Fellow of the UK Higher Education Advance, UK and a senior member of staff of the Sheffield Medical Education team.
+My interests and experiences are summarised below.

-- Professionalism and Patient Safety which encompasses developing competencies in ethics and law, developing leadership and team working skills, developing as a reflective practitioner and teacher and values and competencies in developing as a safe practitioner.
+- Professionalism and Patient Safety: I lead on the MBChB Professionalism and Patient Safety theme which encompasses developing competencies in ethics and law, developing leadership and teamwork skills, and developing as a reflective and safe practitioner.

 - Research interests